 High drymatter yields

-Maize allows farmers to maximise the return from their high value dairy land by harvesting more drymatter from every hectare.
+Growing maize for silage allows farmers to maximise the return from their high value dairy land by harvesting more drymatter from every hectare.

 A replicated, two-year forage production trial conducted in the Waikato showed maize silage followed by a winter crop could produce an annual drymatter yield of over 38 tDM/ha2 (Figure 1).